 Your initial Personal Identification Number (PIN) will be your date of birth in YYMMDD format.
 For example, if your date of birth is July 14, 1980, your default PIN will be 800714.
 This is the number that you will use in the PIN field to access Carleton Central for the first time.
-You will be immediately required to change your PIN to something more secure at your initial login.
+You will be immediately required to change your PIN at your initial login.